Midwest Institute for Non-Surgical Therapy

 Many people don’t realize that leg pain is one of the hallmark symptoms of vascular disease.
 Goke Akinwande, MD, at Midwest Institute for Non-surgical Therapy (MINT) specializes in getting to the bottom of your leg pain and developing a treatment plan that’s customized to alleviate your pain.
 You can prevent potential complications from vascular disease by getting an early diagnosis and treatment.
 Dr. Akinwande helps by offering free vascular screening.
-To schedule your screening, call one of the offices in Creve Coeur or St. Louis, Missouri, or use the online booking system today.
+To schedule your screening, call one of the offices in St. Louis, MO, and Wentzville MO, Evergreen Park, IL, Swansea, IL, and Chicago, IL, or book an appointment online today.

 Vascular conditions cause leg pain when they interfere with blood circulating through the arteries and veins.